Solidx74/Ai-Resume-Analyzer/README.md

 ATS Optimization

-Helps make resumes more compatible with Applicant Tracking Systems (ATS) used by recruiters.
+->Helps make resumes more compatible with Applicant Tracking Systems (ATS) used by recruiters.

-Easy-to-Use Interface
+# Easy-to-Use Interface

 A simple and user-friendly interface that allows users to quickly upload and analyze resumes.

-Technologies Used
+# Technologies Used
 Frontend

 React